w3c/i18n-discuss/explainers/string-meta-explainer.md

 * <span lang="ja">雪, 刃, 直, 令, 垔</span>
 * <span lang="zh-Hans">雪, 刃, 直, 令, 垔</span>

 Other language-related operations are also affected by not having language metadata.
-For example, language-affected operations include the rendering of quotes when using HTML's `q` element, the application of spell checking by the user-agent, the sorting of lists, or the formatting of values.
+For example, language-affected operations include <ins>among others hyphenation, voice browser rendering, line breaking behaviour,</ins> the rendering of quotes when using HTML's `q` element, the application of spell checking by the user-agent, the sorting of lists, or the formatting of values.
 Accessibility features, such as voice selection in a screen reader, depend on language information.

 ### Why is base direction needed?
 What can go wrong?